 “‘On the Edge’ is a tense and beautiful film noir with talented actors,” said Neel.
 “The script from Gederlini is sharp and dark-edged; it’s a solid crime movie,” added the sales veteran.
 The film’s producers are Frakas Production, Noodles Productions, Fasten Films and Eyeworks.

 Another movie on Le Pacte’s lineup, “Rookies,” is a documentary directed by Thierry Demaizière and Alban Teurlai (“Lourdes,” “Rocco”).
-The docu, which will world premiere at the Berlinale in the Panorama section, takes place at a prestigious high school in the heart of Paris where students from working-class, underprivileged neighborhoods thrive thanks to dance and hip hop.
+The docu, which will world premiere at the Berlinale in the Generation section, takes place at a prestigious high school in the heart of Paris where students from working-class, underprivileged neighborhoods thrive thanks to dance and hip hop.
 “Rookies” is produced by Falabracks and Tohubohu.

 Le Pacte’s slate also includes Fabien Gorgeart’s French drama “The Family,” with Melanie Thierry (“Da 5 Bloods”), and Marion Desseigne-Ravel’s “Besties” with Lina El Arabi (“A Wedding”).